-J) Risk management and risk profile of the Fund

-I. Risk management

-The Management Company is required to employ a risk management system that enables it to monitor and measure at any time the risks associated with its investment positions and the relative share of these risks in the global exposure profile of the fund portfolio.
+I) Risk management and risk profile of the Fund I. Risk management The Management Company is required to employ a risk management system that enables it to monitor and measure at any time the risks associated with its investment positions and the relative share of these risks in the global exposure profile of the fund portfolio.
 It is also required to employ methods that enable it to precisely and independently measure the value of the OTC derivatives in the fund portfolio.
 On the basis of this method, the Management Company must in cooperation with the depositary bank inform the Financial Market Authority of the types of derivatives in the portfolios of each of the investment funds that it administers, the risks associated with the underlying instruments of these derivatives, the investment limits, and the methods that are used to measure the risks that are associated with the derivative instruments.

-The Management Company may conduct transactions with derivative financial instruments for the Fund to hedge fund assets.
-Their use does not raise the Fund's risk profile.
-In addition, the Management Company may purchase derivative instruments for the Fund in the form of transferable securities with embedded derivatives.
+The Management Company may conduct transactions with derivative financial instruments for hedging purposes and as part of the Fund's investment strategy.
 Because of this, the risk of loss that is associated with the assets in the Fund can increase at least temporarily.
 See the item "Risk notices" for a complete description of the use of derivative financial instruments and the potential risks that are associated with this.
 The global exposure associated with the derivative instruments may not exceed the total net value of the fund assets.
 In calculating the risk, the market values of the underlying instruments, the default risk, future market fluctuations, and the time available to liquidate the positions are taken into account.
 The Fund may hold derivative financial instruments within the limits specified in the Fund Rules and by the Austrian Investment Fund Act as part of its investment strategy, provided that the global exposure of the underlying instruments does not exceed these specific investment limits.

-The default risk for OTC derivative transactions by the Fund may not exceed the following levels:

-a) 10% of the fund assets when the counterparty is a credit institution pursuant to \$ 72 InvFG 2011, b) Otherwise 5% of the fund assets.
+The default risk for OTC derivative transactions by the Fund may not exceed the following levels: - a) 10% of the fund assets when the counterparty is a credit institution pursuant to \$ 72 InvFG 2011, - b) Otherwise 5% of the fund assets.